 Speed Control of Universal Motor

 Controlling the speed of a universal motor is quite simple.
 The speed is sensitive to the current in the armature and to the strength of the magnetic field around the armature.
 If varying the potential difference across one winding or the other, then, both values we control.

 A rheostat or an adjustable transformer can vary the speed from zero to maximum.
 However, they generally reduce the motor’s torque at low speeds.

-Diagrams of two such control circuit see below.
+Diagrams of two such control circuits see below.
 The major use of variable-speed universal motors is in portable power tools and in sewing machines

 Some universal motors need to operate at two or three different speeds, but not at the speeds in between.
-These motors are called multi speed motors rather than variable-speed motors.
-A multi speed motor is adjusted by varying the magnetic field by means of a tapped field winding.
-The diagram above shows multi speed universal motor with such a tapped field winding.
+These motors are called multi-speed motors rather than variable-speed motors.
+A multi-speed motor is adjusted by varying the magnetic field by means of a tapped field winding.
+The diagram above shows a multi-speed universal motor with such a tapped field winding.

-Speed control can also be accomplish by an electronic controller.
+Speed control can also be accomplished by an electronic controller.
 Most controllers use a silicon-controlled rectifier (SCR).
-The controller is design to maintain nearly full-speed torque at low speeds.
+The controller is designed to maintain nearly full-speed torque at low speeds.

 Universal Motor Life

 Universal motors generally, do not have long operating lives.
 A typical appliance motor requires brush replacement after 200 to 1200 hours of service.